The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Results

 A classical bulge is known to trap gas and form an inner gas reservoir during the early phases of bar formation \citep{combes93}.
 By increasing the central mass concentration, the bulge steepens the inner rotation curve and promotes the accumulation of bar-driven gas inflows within the ILRs.
 Additional gas inflows via tidal forcing can enlarge the central gas disk, although its extent stays limited to the ILR \citep{pettitt18}.
 In the bulge models, the rapid buildup of this central reservoir allows the nuclear gas disk to become sufficiently massive and extended to withstand disruption by the stellar feedback, despite ongoing active star formation.
 The nuclear gas disks (and rings) grow over time because, as the bar rotates, more gas accretes onto the nuclear regions and enhances their angular momentum \citep{seo19}.
 Due to star formation and ensuing gas depletion, a gap between its innermost region and outer edge dims, ultimately forming a nuclear gas ring (see the zoomed-in view of model r1c14b10 in Fig. \ref{fig:face_gas}).
+These morphological features resemble those observed in galaxies such as NGC 1097 (see Fig.~4 in \citealt{kolcu23}).